 This ancient market of Palermo, called Capo Market, is set in the heart of the Arab quarter of the Schiavoni, called Seralcadio, which started under the rule of the Normans.
 Narrow streets and alleys curve and cross leading visitors through not only a maze of venders selling traditional Sicilian street food, but a doorway into Palermo’s colorful past.
-The entry to the Capo Market begins at the Porta Carini; it’s original arch dates back to the 13th century.
+The entry to the Capo Market begins at the Porta Carini; the original arch dates back to the 13th century.
 The market is a stage as venders shout out their daily specials, locals shop while enjoying Sicilian street food and everyone converse about their family recipes.
-Fish venders display their swordfish, singsong voices of vendors announce their vegetables, fruits, cheeses and spices, while artisan bread makers, pastry bakers and vinters dole out their delicious goods
+Fish venders display their swordfish, singsong voices of vendors announce their vegetables, fruits, cheeses and spices, while artisan bread makers, pastry bakers and vintners dole out their delicious goods

 Palermo Luxury Accommodations

 Your elegant 4-Star boutique hotel is ideally situated in the heart of Palermo–over 50 historical sites are within close walking distance.
 Recently restored and keeping the ancient architecture – the rooms are furnished in a modern and refined style and are tastefully decorated with fine Sicilian linens, bedding and décor.
 Each room comes with an en-suite bathroom, mini bar and individual air conditioning, to ensure your stay is comfortable and relaxing.
 Breakfast is served each morning – including local pastries, seasonal fruits, cured meats, eggs, and freshly squeezed Sicilian orange juice to name a few – and daily maid service is included for your convenience.
 The professional and helpful staff is always ready to assist you with any needs you may have during your stay.
 Rooms are also available for guests with special disabilities, just ask when reserving.